MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Collecting-Information-About-Computers.md

 Status                :
 CSName                :
 FixComments           :
-HotFixID              : KB4533002
+HotFixID              : KB5030651
 InstalledBy           :
 ServicePackInEffect   :
 PSComputerName        :
 CimClass              : root/cimv2:Win32_QuickFixEngineering
-CimInstanceProperties : {Caption, Description, InstallDate, Name…}
+CimInstanceProperties : {Caption, Description, InstallDate, Name...}
 CimSystemProperties   : Microsoft.Management.Infrastructure.CimSystemProperties
 ...
 ```

-The additional data is returned, because the **Property** parameter in `Get-CimInstance` restricts
+The additional data is returned because the **Property** parameter in `Get-CimInstance` restricts
 the properties returned from WMI class instances, not the object returned to PowerShell.
 To reduce
 the output, use `Select-Object`: